SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 ---
-uid: Catalog_Registration
+uid: Register_Catalog_Item
 ---

 # Catalog registration

  In order to make a catalog item (version) available on [Catalog](https://catalog.dataminer.services/), you need to register it with an organization.
- The catalog item will be available for the registered organization only and will be marked *private* in the UI to indicate it as such.
+ The catalog item will only be available for the registered organization and will be marked *private* in the UI to indicate it as such.

- Registration can be done using the [Catalog UI](#using-the-catalog-ui) and the [Catalog API](#using-the-catalog-api).
+ Registration can be done using the [Catalog UI](#catalog-ui) and the [Catalog API](#catalog-api).
  Below you can find detailed steps on how to use them.

 ## Catalog UI

 Using the Catalog UI, it is possible to register a catalog item by its *name* and *type* but no version can be registered.
-Registration returns a unique identifier for the catalog item, which can be used by the [Catalog API](#using-the-catalog-api) to update additional properties or register new versions.
+Registration returns a unique identifier for the catalog item, which can be used by the [Catalog API](#catalog-api) to update additional properties or register new versions.

 To register a new catalog item: